+(i) John Lim Yew Kong

+(Chairman)

-John Lim Yew Kong (Chairman) Cosimo Borrelli Wayne Robert Porritt
+- (ii) Cosimo Borrelli - (iii) Wayne Robert Porritt

 The Board is satisfied that the members of the ARC are appropriately qualified to discharge their responsibilities.
 All ARC members possess extensive business and financial management experience and that at least two ARC members (including the ARC Chairman) possess recent and relevant accounting and financial management expertise and experience.